josephvoss/josephvoss.github.io/projects.md

 Raspberry Pi.
 This Raspberry Pi was configured to connect to a bluetooth keyboard on start up, and run a small script which captured all input and piped it into a serial console hosted on a second bluetooth connection.
-This second connection was attached to the Arduino, and send all output to the microcontroller which displayed it on the TFT screen.
+This second connection was attached to the Arduino, and sent all output to the microcontroller which displayed it on the TFT screen.
 The initial proof of concept worked as shown in the image, but several issues prevented this from becoming a usable device.
-The screen used was to small to do any productive work, and most of the screen control characters like clear didn't work out of the box, meaning that Arduino display library used would have to be rewritten.
+The screen used was too small to do any productive work, and most of the screen control characters like "clear" didn't work out of the box, meaning that the Arduino display library used would have to be rewritten.
 Additionally, the bluetooth connection was maxed at 57600 bits/s, meaning that even if the screen control commands worked it would take a while to do anything productive.
 This would be a nonstarter for even editing text using an editor